HyperTea: A Hypergraph-based Temporal Enhancement and Alignment Network for Moving Infrared Small Target Detection: Methodology

-Then, to better estimate the weights of different channels, we compute the maximum value and standard deviation of each channel and furthur use learnable parameters to obtain channel weights $\mathbf{X}_{ca}$ as follows:
+To better estimate the weights of different channels, we compute the maximum value and standard deviation of each channel and further use learnable parameters to obtain channel weights $\mathbf{X}_{ca}$ as follows:

 where $fc$ denotes a linear transform layer with sigmoid activation function.
-At last, CSAM enriches the representation of features by integrating complementary spatial and channel information with residual concatenation.
+Finally, CSAM enriches the representation of features by integrating complementary spatial and channel information with residual concatenation.